 The following electric guitar kits are known to produce great sounding guitars for a price lower than if you bought the same kind of guitar fully assembled and new.

 Solo Music Gear has a three-tone sunburst Strat-style guitar kit called the Model ST (or STK).
 It has a basswood body and a rosewood fingerboard.
 All the most challenging wood shaping and cutting and fret-leveling is already done.
 A beginner to intermediate level builder could complete this kit using their step-by-step instructions and basic tools.

-This kit builder's review highlighted a few minor flaws that were in the kits pre-assembled design, but the flaws did not affect playability.
+Kit builder reviews highlighted a few minor flaws that were in the kits pre-assembled design, but the flaws did not affect playability.
 (And they were flaws that only an advanced builder would notice.)
-The reviewer had high praises for the pickups, the neck routing, and the finish.

 This kit cost about $130, which is not bad for a Strat-style guitar that was reviewed as being better than a Squier Strat or even an authentic American Fender Strat.